Sumit-OtherProjects/DevOps/README.md

 All of this was configured automatically by checkboxio_build.yml.

 The second task was setting up a post-build task.
 We achieved this goal by triggering another job, that basically ran an ansible playbook called as checkboxio_post_build.yml.

 This playbook would create a vm, and configure it to run the checkbox.io application.

+Some of the challenges involved were creating user for mongodb, creating config file for deploying checkbox.io on nginx, and creating service for mongodb that will be enabled from bootup.

 ## Creating jenkins job to build itrust application and post-build job.

+In order to build itrust application, we required java and maven.
+The ansible script build-job-itrust.yml, provided all the dependecies to create a jenkins job that will do a maven build of iotrust application.

+The main issue while creating this jenkins job was providing a way to ask for github credentials.
+We accomplished this by using vars_prompt feature of ansible.

+The second task was crating a post build job that will run this application.

 ### Challenges faced: